denx20/Hoo-Ray/README.md

 Meet Hoo-Ray: Ray-like distributed execution engine for Haskell, written in Haskell.
 Hoo-Ray uses an abstract syntax tree parser for parsing the data dependencies in the main function of a given Haskell program, and a greedy scheduler for scheduling all computations that have their dependencies met.

 This project is done as part of the course [CS 512: Distributed Systems](https://courses.cs.duke.edu/spring23/compsci512/) at Duke University in Spring 2023.
+Our report for can be found under *Report/*.

 # Quickstart